We need future literacy to survive.

 Science progresses one funeral at a time.

-We are stuck in our ancient brains — hardware hundreds of thousands years old — and our belief systems aren’t much better.
+We are stuck in our ancient brains — hardware/software hundreds of thousands years old — and our belief systems aren’t much better.
 In many ways, we are still stuck in the Cognitive Paleolithic.

 Belief systems are the gears of society, determining speed and torque.
 They’re the most powerful technology to facilitate mass human cooperation and also one of our biggest liabilities.